redis/node-redis/md/v4-to-v5.md

 ## Command Options

-in v4, command options are passed as a first optional argument:
+In v4, command options are passed as a first optional argument:

 ```javascript
 await client.get('key'); // `string | null`
 await client.get(client.commandOptions({ returnBuffers: true }), 'key'); // `Buffer | null`
 ```

-which has a couple of flaws:
+This has a couple of flaws:
-1. The arguments types is checked in runtime, which hit performance.
+1. The argument types are checked in runtime, which is a performance hit.
-2. Makes code suggestions less readable/usable, due to "function overloading".
+2. Code suggestions are less readable/usable, due to "function overloading".
-3. Overall makes the "user code" not very readable.
+3. Overall, "user code" is not as readable as it could be.

-### The new API
+### The new API for v5

-With the new API instead of passing the options directrly to the commands, we use a "proxy client" to store the options:
+With the new API, instead of passing the options directly to the commands we use a "proxy client" to store them:

 ```javascript
 await client.get('key'); // `string | null`